This post may contain affiliate links. Click here to read my full disclosure.

 Cook the ground beef over medium-high heat until no pink remains.
 Add the seasoning blend 3/4 way through cooking.

 Reduce the heat to low and add the Greek yogurt and beans, stirring well.
-Let the mixture simmer while you prepare the crust.
+Heat until warm throughout before allowing the mixture to cool while you prepare the crust.

 Add the flour and 1 C yogurt to a food processor (you can also mix by hand).
 Pulse until a rough dough forms.